 are passed to the getTreatment

 call.
-These attributes are compared and evaluated against the attributes used in the Rollout plan as defined in the Split Web console to decide whether to show the on
+These attributes are compared and evaluated against the attributes used in the Rollout plan as defined in the Split user interface to decide whether to show the on

 or off